dariomlopez/etl_projects/nyc_taxi_etl/random_analysis/README.md

 ## Conclusions

-After running the code for some times now, I can fall to the conclusion that **null** data or **Nan** data is present accross different datasets.
+After running the code for some times, I can fall to the conclusion that **null** data or **Nan** data is present accross different datasets.
-The rest of issues like wrong datacodes, negative values in total_amount, different years and months and outliers are more present in datasets from 2020/2021
+The rest of issues like wrong datacodes, negative values in total_amount, different years and months and outliers are more present in datasets from 2020/2021 onwards